Novicell/novicell-frontend/README.md

 * data-parent - per default the size of the image will be determinated by the width of the `<figure>`.
 If a parent is specified it will use the size of this instead. **NOTE: If a focalpoint is set, it only used the width of the parent**
 * data-original-width - is used to set a max-width on the image return from the server to prevent a ugly upscaling of small images.
 * data-filter - filters used by imageprocessor
+* data-force-height - sed to set a specific height on the image

 #### When using Umbraco Default Package